BolajiAyodeji/Blogposts/cm0xzjmmk000209jn8jg0btqw.md

 ---

 > This is not a paid ad for IMGLY or so :).
-I built this app and wrote this tutorial months ago as part of the interview process for a job and happy to share my learnings with everyone as always.
-I hope you still find the content useful; there’s quite a lot you can learn here even beyond the product!
+I built this app and wrote this tutorial months ago as part of the interview process for a job and I’m happy to share my learnings with everyone as always.
+I hope you still find the content useful; there’s quite a lot you can learn here even beyond the product.
+Cheers!